 - In Mass Effect, Garrus has Armor Piercing Ammo.
 Also, there are some attacks (Incinerate, Carnage) that qualify for this.

-- Epic Battle Fantasy 3: the Tera Drill skill does more damage the more buffed the defense of the target.
+- Epic Battle Fantasy 3: the Tera Drill skill does more damage to the target the more buffed its defense is.

 - The Pokémon series has no straight examples, but the Dark-type strike "Punishment" inflicts greater damage in direct proportion to the number of Status Buffs the opponent has on them, including Defense and Special Defense.